jermarbelen/e-attendance/README.md

-# Travel Order
+# E-Attendance
-This is a working example of a basic employee travel order permitting system developed using PHP/MySQL.
-Please note that this system is no longer actively maintained.
-It is provided as-is, without any warranty.
-Thank you
+This is a simple employee attendance system built with PHP/MySQL, and it also available in an Android wrapper.
+Just a heads-up: it’s no longer being actively maintained and is provided as-is, with no guarantees.
+Thanks you